fenago/ai-test-automation/lab_guides/lab3.md

 ```

 *Explanation*: This segment of code is about building the AI's database.
-By iterating over a directory of educational materials and uploading
+By iterating over a directory of materials and uploading
 each file to OpenAI, we create a repository of knowledge that the AI can
 draw from.
 Each file's ID is stored, linking the content directly to our
 upcoming AI Assistant.